node-red/node-red-auth-twitter/README.md

 The `users` property is the list of Twitter users who are allowed to access the editor.
 It is the same as used by `adminAuth` as described in the [security documentations](http://nodered.org/docs/security), but without the `password` property.

+A default user can be specified by adding a `default` property to the options object:

+        users: [
+           ...
+        ],
+        default: {
+            permissions: "read"
+        }

 ## Copyright and license

 Copyright JS Foundation and other contributors, http://js.foundation under [the Apache 2.0 license](LICENSE).